 Through regular teachings, meditation, systematic study and group discussion, the Foundation Program offers deep support for your spiritual life.
 In essence, it is the same training followed by spiritual practitioners in an unbroken lineage dating back to Buddha Shakyamuni.
 Its special quality is that we can gain authentic experience without abandoning our modern lifestyle.
 By studying on this program we will gain great confidence in meditation – from basic techniques for overcoming our everyday problems, to practices leading to unsurpassed happiness and permanent inner peace.

-The donation for Foundation Program is $95 per month, which includes membership for all Foundation Program classes, general program classes at the temple and our branch locations, and a discounted rate for workshops, retreats and some special events.
+The donation for Foundation Program is $85 per month, which includes all Foundation Program classes, General Program classes at KMC Washington in Ballard and our branch locations, and a discounted rate for day courses and other events.
 Kadampa Meditation Center Washington is a registered not-for-profit 501(c)3 organization dedicated to benefiting the general public through our International Temples Project.
-Foundation Program membership is fully tax deductible.
+The monthly donation for Foundation Program is fully tax deductible.

 If you have the wish to join Foundation Program or would like to learn more, please contact the Education Program Coordinator at KMC Washington, (206) 526-9565 or email email@example.com.

 The purpose of the Foundation Program is to provide a systematic presentation of particular subjects of Mahayana Buddhism to enable practitioners to deepen their knowledge and experience of Buddhism.
 The program comprises the following five subjects, based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso: